In 30 seconds…

 Scientists across the world are hunting for a permanent cure for baldness.
 Innovative research continues to be published year after year, but there is little sign that a ground-breaking treatment is near to being rolled out.

-Studies into genetics, stem cells, and new drugs attempt to understand more about our hair follicles and hair growth cycles, and how our scalps might be coaxed back into life.
+Studies into genetics, stem cells, and new drugs attempt to understand more about our hair follicles and hair growth cycles, and how the bald areas on our scalps might be coaxed back into life.

-Until a permanent (and accessible) cure for baldness is introduced, several safe and effective treatments for hair loss are already available.
+Until a permanent (and accessible) cure for baldness is introduced, several safe and effective treatments for balding and hair loss are already available.

-Some level of male pattern baldness (MPB) is inevitable for most men as they get older.
-MPB is caused by a complex combination of genetic, hormonal, and age-related factors, and scientists still have a long way to go before they fully understand the mechanisms behind hair growth and hair loss.
+In fact, some level of androgenetic alopecia (commonly known as male pattern baldness or MPB) is inevitable for most men as they get older.
+MPB is caused by a complex combination of genetic, hormonal, and age-related factors, and scientists still have a long way to go before they fully understand the mechanisms behind new hair growth and hair loss.

-Researchers in this field have made progress in recent years, with new drugs, stem cell experimentation, and a deeper knowledge of genetics all tantalisingly suggesting that a cure for baldness could be on the horizon.
+Researchers in this field have made progress in recent years, with new drugs, stem cell experimentation, effective hair transplants, clinical trials, and a deeper knowledge of genetics all suggesting that a permanent cure for baldness could be on the horizon.
 However, as hair loss is still considered more of a cosmetic issue, scientists sometimes struggle to obtain funding for their work.

-In this article, we’ve compiled a survey of recent research into hair loss, along with a summary of the licensed hair loss treatments that are currently available.
+In this article, we’ve compiled a survey of recent research into hair loss, along with a summary of the licensed hair loss treatment options that are currently available.

 Your genes play a key role in whether or not you will develop MPB.
 It seems that certain genes lead to your hair follicles being more sensitive to damage from hormonal changes, but scientists are working to understand which genes are responsible and why.